-4. Did you receive information from the clinical facility prior to your arrival? 🗌 Yes 🗌 No 5.
-Did the on-site orientation provide you with an awareness of the information and resources that you would need for the experience? 🗌 Yes 🗌 No 6.
+4. Did you receive information from the clinical facility prior to your a rrival? ☐ Yes ☐ No 5.
+Did the on-site orientation provide you with an awareness of the information and resources that you would need for the experience 9?
+Yes □No 6.
 What else could have been provided during the orientation?
-Patien t/Client Management and the Practice Environment the following areas.
-Rate all items in the shaded columns using the above 4- point scale.
+Patient/ /Client Management and the Practice Environment For questions 7, 8, and 9, use the following 4-point rating sca Offen 1= Never 2 = Rarely 3 = Occasionally 4 = Often 7.
+During this clinical experience, describe the frequency of time s pent in ea ach of the following areas.
+Rate all items in the shaded columns using the above 4-